Advanced-Vision-and-Learning-Lab/PGP_Website/README.md

 # Plant Phenotyping Pipeline Website

-This website presents the research paper "A Data-Driven Image Analysis Pipeline for Plant Phenotyping in Greenhouse Environments" in a format similar to the PRMI dataset website.
+This website presents the research paper "A Data-Driven Image Analysis Pipeline for Plant Phenotyping in Greenhouse Environments".

 ## Structure